thisguygil/bobo/README.md

 * `/artist <artist>` - Gets information about a given artist on Last.fm.
 No input defaults to last played artist

 ### AI commands
+* `/tldr` - Summarizes the recent conversation in the channel.
 * `/chat` - Opens a thread to chat with ChatGPT
 * `/image` - Generates an image with DALL-E 3